pavelbelenkow/pavelbelenkow/README.md

 - 🛒 [FakeNFT](https://github.com/pavelbelenkow/iOS-FakeNFT/tree/develop) - marketplace with NFT objects that can be viewed and purchased with cryptocurrency
 - ✍️ [Tracker](https://github.com/pavelbelenkow/Tracker) - app to track user habits.
 Simplified analog of the system "Reminders" app in iPhone
+- 🍝 [Restaurant](https://github.com/pavelbelenkow/Restaurant) - app for ordering dishes in restaurant's menu
-- ❓ [MovieQuiz](https://github.com/pavelbelenkow/MovieQuiz-ios) - app with quizzes about movies from the top 250 and the most popular movies according to IMDb
+- 🕹️ [MovieQuiz](https://github.com/pavelbelenkow/MovieQuiz-ios) - app with quizzes about movies from the top 250 and the most popular movies according to IMDb
 - 📸 [ImageFeed](https://github.com/pavelbelenkow/ImageFeed) - app for watching an endless feed of images from Unsplash Editorial

 #### 🔖 My CV - [Pavel Belenkov](https://pavelbelenkow.notion.site/Pavel-Belenkov-3282315ae4274f468460d69d72551a74?pvs=4)